Want every lesson, every camp, every printable? 👉 (ON SALE this week only!)

 2. Set Up A Mini Science Lab

-Set out a tray of ingredients for science experiments like baking soda, vinegar, and liquid watercolor (or food coloring).
+Set out a tray of ingredients for science experiments like baking soda, vinegar, and liquid watercolors (or food coloring).
 Kids love to mix and pour so make sure to include a few jars or beakers for multiple experiments.

 3. Upcycle Broken Toys & Recyclables